AccessiTech LLC

 How to Meet Guideline 3.3.9

-- Avoid requiring users to copy, transcribe, or solve puzzles
+• Avoid requiring users to copy, transcribe, or recognise objects in images

 For more, see the W3C's Accessible Authentication (Enhanced) Techniques .